If I Forward an Email Can the Sender See it? [UPDATED]

 • We constantly monitor our servers for spammy activities.
 Our clients are also expected to meet certain engagement metrics (like complaint rate must be below 0.1% and bounce rates below 10%).

 • We also require all clients to implement authentication protocols on their domains.
-This works well in protecting our sender reputation, which means mailbox providers love us.
+This works well in protecting our email sender reputation, which means mailbox providers love us.

 • We have an automated list-cleaning tool that gets rid of all invalid email addresses — this ensures you don’t waste unresponsive IDs and drag down your sender reputation by mistake.